TiagoMaiaL/cs193p-SwiftUI/notes/lecture-6.md

      - Use these with `ScrollView`

  - `LazyHGrid` and `LazyVGrid`:
-   - Only takes as much space as needed
+   - Only take as much space as needed
    - Get information on how to size its subviews using their `columns` `init` parameter
    - The other direction shrinks or expands based on how many views there are